- 1 What is the BA.5 Omicron variant of COVID-19?

 Some variants die out quickly and never spread.
 But if XE starts spreading and it’s proven to be more transmissible than other variants, it could take over as the dominant variant.

 You should be well protected against any COVID-19 variant if you are vaccinated against COVID-19 and received booster shots.
-Studies show that people who are fully vaccinated and received boosters have strong protection against hospitalization from both BA.1 and BA.2.
+Studies show that people who are fully vaccinated and received their boosters have strong protection against hospitalization.

 It also may be advisable to wear a mask when in large groups, especially in indoor public spaces.